Supervised Dynamic Dimension Reduction with Deep Neural Network: Methodology

 where { $\bff_t=(\bg_t^\top, \bzeta_t^\top)^\top \in \R^K$} denotes the full set of latent factors.
 Among them, $\bg_t\in \R^{K_1}$ are the relevant factors directly related to the target $y_{t+h}$, while $\bzeta_t\in \R^{K-K_1}$ are irrelevant.
 The observed predictor $x_{i,t}$ consists of a common component $x_{i,t}^\star$, modeled via a possibly nonlinear loading function $h_i^\star(\cdot)$: $\mathbb{R}^K \to \mathbb{R}$ applied to the latent factors, and an idiosyncratic noise term $u_{i,t}$.
 The noise vector { $\bu_t=(u_{1,t},...,u_{N,t})$} is assumed to be uncorrelated with the forecasting process.
 The function $\phi(\cdot)$ captures the nonlinear relationship between the target $y_{t+h}$ and the past $q$ lags of the relevant factors $\bg_t$.
 When $h_i^\star(\cdot)=b_i$ is a linear mapping, model \eqref{model1} reduces to a linear factor model, with { $B=(b_1^\top,...,b_p^\top)\in\R^{N\times K}$} denoting the factor loading matrix.

-The factor-augmented regression model proposed by \cite{bai2006confidence,stock2002forecasting,stock2002macroeconomic} can be viewed as a special case of \eqref{model1}-\eqref{model2} under linear specifications.
+The factor-augmented regression model \cite{bai2006confidence,stock2002forecasting,stock2002macroeconomic} can be viewed as a special case of \eqref{model1}-\eqref{model2} under linear specifications.
 In their formulation, all components of $\bff_t$ are assumed to have predictive power for $y_{t+h}$.
-In contrast, our framework assumes that only a subset of these factors, denoted by $\bg_t$, are relevant to the target, which may better reflect practical scenarios.
+In contrast, our framework assumes that only a subset $\bg_t$ is relevant to the target, which may better reflect practical scenarios.
 Compared with sufficient forecasting methods \citep{fan2017sufficient,yu2022nonparametric}, model \eqref{model2} incorporates temporal dependence by allowing the response $y_{t+h}$ to depend on the past $q$ periods of the latent factors, and by permitting a nonlinear mapping $h_i^\star(\cdot)$ from the factors to the covariates.

 In the non-time-series setting with $q=1$, model \eqref{model2} has been extensively studied in the literature on sufficient dimension reduction.
-Building on this model, \cite{cook2002dimension,lee2014,tang2024belted} formulated the goal of sufficient mean dimension reduction as identifying a transformation $\psi: \R^{N} \to \R^{K_1}$, possibly linear or nonlinear, such that

-where $\perp\!\!\!\perp$ denotes statistical independence.
+Building on this model, \citet{cook2002dimension,lee2014,tang2024belted} formulated the goal of sufficient mean dimension reduction as identifying a transformation $\psi: \R^{N} \to \R^{K_1}$, possibly linear or nonlinear, such that $y_{t+h} \perp\!\!\!\perp \bx_t \mid \psi(\bx_t),$ where $\perp\!\!\!\perp$ denotes statistical independence.
 That is, the conditional distribution of $y_{t+h}$ given $\bx_t$ depends only on $\psi(\bx_t)$.
 In this sense, our model can be interpreted as a dynamic extension of sufficient dimension reduction to the time series setting.